 this diary is dedicated to all who suffer because of war

-we love and support our troops, just as we love and support the people of the Middle East and throughout the world – without exception, or precondition, or judgment
+we love and support our troops, just as we love and support the Iraqi people – without exception, or precondition, or judgment

 image and poem below the fold